Jahme/CECS444_Compiler/scanner/README.md

-Source Files for Scanner are found in this folder.
+Source and Log Files for the scanner are found in this folder.

 Notes on each file:
 - scan.py: Main executable for the scanner.
 Interface with program using a command line.